Chapter 7 - Your health

 - go to DVA’s online mental health information and resources (At Ease) http://at-ease.dva.gov.au/;

 - talk to your GP, who may also refer you to a psychologist, psychiatrist or social worker if needed; or

-- talk to the Veterans and Veterans Families Counselling Service (VVCS).
+- talk to the VVCS - Veterans and Veterans Families Counselling Service.

-DVA will pay for the treatment of diagnosed PTSD, anxiety or depression for eligible veterans and ex-serving personnel.
+DVA will pay for the treatment of diagnosed alcohol and substance use disorder, PTSD, anxiety or depression for veterans and many with peacetime service.
 You don’t need to make a compensation claim to access these arrangements – just contact DVA for more information.